Multiplayer online battle arena

-Multiplayer online battle arena (MOBA) is a subgenre of strategy video games in which two teams of players compete against each other on a predefined battlefield.
-Each player controls a single character with a set of distinctive abilities that improve over the course of a game and which contribute to the team's overall strategy.
-The typical ultimate objective is for each team to destroy their opponents' main structure, located at the opposite corner of the battlefield.
+Multiplayer online battle arena (MOBA) is a subgenre of strategy video games in which two teams of players compete on a structured battlefield, each controlling a single character with distinctive abilities that grow stronger as the match progresses.
+The objective is to destroy the enemy team's main structure while defending one's own.
 In some MOBA games, the objective can be defeating every player on the enemy team.
-Players are assisted by computer-controlled units that periodically spawn in groups and march forward along set paths toward their enemy's base, which is heavily guarded by defensive structures.
-This type of multiplayer online video games originated as a subgenre of real-time strategy, though MOBA players usually do not construct buildings or units.
-Moreover, there are examples of MOBA games that are not considered real-time strategy games, such as Smite (2014), and Paragon.
-The genre is seen as a fusion of real-time strategy, role-playing and action games.
+Matches emphasize team coordination, tactical choices, and real-time combat.
+Players are assisted by computer-controlled units that periodically spawn in groups and march along set paths toward their enemy's base, which is heavily guarded by defensive structures.
+Players can influence these units by eliminating enemy waves or supporting their own, affecting lane control and map pressure.
+This type of multiplayer online video games originated as a subgenre of real-time strategy (RTS); however, most of the traditional RTS elements, such as building construction and unit production, were removed in favor of a more focused player-versus-player experience.
+The genre blends elements of real-time strategy, role-playing, and action games, combining strategic depth with individual character progression and fast-paced combat.

-The first widely accepted game in the genre was Aeon of Strife (AoS), a fan-made custom map for StarCraft in which four players each control a single powerful unit and, aided by weak computer-controlled units, compete against a stronger computer.
+The first widely accepted game in the genre was Aeon of Strife (AoS), a fan-made custom map released in 2002 for StarCraft, in which four players each control a single powerful unit and, aided by weak computer-controlled units, compete against a stronger computer.
 Defense of the Ancients (DotA) was created in 2003 by the Warcraft III modding community for Warcraft III: Reign of Chaos and its expansion, The Frozen Throne, with a map based on AoS.
-DotA was one of the first major titles of its genre and the first MOBA for which sponsored tournaments were held.
-It was followed by two spiritual successors, League of Legends (2009) and Heroes of Newerth (2010), as well by a standalone sequel, Dota 2 (2013), and numerous other games in the genre, such as Heroes of the Storm (2015).
+DotA was one of the first major titles to establish the core mechanics of the MOBA genre, serving as a direct inspiration for later titles, and the first MOBA for which sponsored tournaments were held.
+It was followed by two spiritual successors, League of Legends (2009) and Heroes of Newerth (2010), a standalone sequel, Dota 2 (2013), and other games in the genre, including Smite (2014) and Heroes of the Storm (2015).

-By the early 2010s, the genre had become a big part of the esports category.
-In 2018, prize pools reached over US$60 million, 40% of the year's total esports prize pools.
+Through the years, the MOBA genre has played a significant role in the rise of competitive esports.
+By the early 2010s, the genre had established itself as a major component of the esports landscape, with prize pools reaching over US$60 million in 2018, accounting for 40% of the total esports prize pools that year.
 Major esports professional tournaments are held in venues that can hold tens of thousands of spectators and are streamed online.
 A strong fanbase has opened up the opportunity for sponsorship and advertising, eventually leading the genre to become a global cultural phenomenon.
-For example, 2018 League of Legends World Championship had the biggest prize pool out of all League of Legends esports championship finals, awarding almost $6.5 million.